Classical Physics: Spacetime and Fields: Fields

 \subsection{Principle of least action}

-The most general formulation of the law that governs the dynamics of classical systems is Hamilton's {\em principle of least action}, according to which every classical system is characterized by a definite scalar-density function $\textgoth{L}$, and the dynamics of the system is such that a certain condition is satisfied.
-Let $\phi_A(x^i)$ be a set of physical {\em fields}, being differentiable functions of the coordinates, and let $\textgoth{L}$ be a Lorentz covariant quantity constructed from the $\phi_A$ and their derivatives.
-Consider a scalar quantity
+.\\ The most general formulation of the law that governs the dynamics of classical systems is Hamilton's {\em principle of least action}, according to which every classical system is characterized by a definite scalar-density function $\mathfrak{L}$, and the dynamics of the system is such that a certain condition is satisfied.
+Let $\phi_A(x^i)$ be a set of differentiable tensor functions of the coordinates, indexed by $A$.
+Such functions are referred to as physical {\em fields}.
+Let $\mathfrak{L}$ be a scalar density constructed from the fields $\phi_A$ and their derivatives.
+Consequently, a quantity

-where the integration is over some region in locally Minkowski spacetime.
-Let $\delta\phi_A$ be arbitrary small changes in $\phi_A$ (regarded as a dynamical variable) over the region of integration, which vanish on the boundary.
+where the integration is over some four-dimensional region in spacetime, is a scalar.
+Let $\delta\phi_A$ be arbitrary and independent, small changes of $\phi_A$ (regarded as a dynamical variable) over the region of integration, which vanish at the boundary of this region.
 Then the change in $S$ can be written as

-The principle of least action states that the dynamics of a physical system is given by the condition the scalar $S$ be a local minimum.
-Therefore any infinitesimal change in the dynamics of the system does not alter the value of $S$:

-($S$ is a local extremum).
-If $\textgoth{L}$ is covariant and $\phi_A$ transform covariantly under the Lorentz group, the variational condition (\ref{Lageq3}) gives the Lorentz covariant equations

-These equations are also invariant for any other transformations (internal symmetries) for which $\textgoth{L}$ is invariant. $\textgoth{L}$ is referred to as the {\em Lagrangian density}, $S$ is the {\em action} functional, $\delta S=0$ is the principle of least action, and $F^A=0$ are the {\em field equations}.
-The field equations of a physical system are the result of the action being a local extremum.
-The condition that the action be a local minimum imposes additional restrictions on possible choices for $S$.
-The number of independent field equations for a given system is referred to as the number of the {\em degrees of freedom} representing this system.

-In most cases $\textgoth{L}$ contains only $\phi_A$ and their first derivatives (the Lagrangian density for the gravitational field contains second derivatives).
-A Lagrangian density containing higher derivatives can always be written in terms of first derivatives by increasing the number of the components of $\phi_A$.
-Consider a physical system in the galilean frame of reference.
-If $\textgoth{L}$ depends only on $\phi_A$ and $\partial_i\phi_A$, $\textgoth{L}=\textgoth{L}(\phi,\phi_{,i})$, then

-The last term in the second line of (\ref{Lageq5}) is a divergence, which, after integration, can be transformed into a hypersurface integral over the boundary of integration region, where $\delta\phi=0$ on the boundary, so this term does not contribute to the action variation: